Causal-net category: Quotient=epimorphism

 \begin{ex} The operation of contracting a multi-edge does not produce new edges but may produce new multi-edges, which are non-primitive.
 In the following example, all edges of $H$ are (naturally identified with) edges of $G$. $\{e_1,e_3\}$ is a multi-edge of $H$, but not a multi-edge of $G$, so it is a non-primitive multi-edge produced by the contraction.

 \end{ex}

-The following theorem give a characterization of causal-Tree, which is not difficult to prove by induction on numbers of vertices. \begin{thm} A causal-net is a causal-Tree if and only if it can be transformed into a point by a series of operations of contracting a primitive multi-edges. \end{thm} There is also a simple topological characterization, which says that a causal-net is a causal-Tree if and only if the geometric realization of its simplification is a contractible space.
+The following theorem gives a characterization of causal-Trees. \begin{thm} A causal-net is a causal-Tree if and only if it can be transformed into a point through a series of operations of contracting a primitive multi-edge. \end{thm} \begin{proof} Let $G$ be a causal-net and $\overline{G}$ be the simplification of $G$.
+By definition, $G$ is a causal-Tree if and only if $\overline{G}$ is a causal-tree.
+So to prove this theorem, we only need to show that $\overline{G}$ is a causal-tree if and only if $G$ can be transformed into a point through a series of operations of contracting a primitive multi-edge.

+It is well known that a graph is a tree if and only if it can be transformed into a point through a series of operations of contracting an edge and through all these processes, no cycle is produced.
+So $\overline{G}$ is a causal-tree if and only if it can be transformed into a point through a series of operations of contracting an edge and through all these processes, acyclicity is preserved.

+By the definition of a simplification, the set $\{e_i,i\in I\}$ of edges of $\overline{G}$ is in bijective with the set $\{\varepsilon_i,i\in I\}$ of (primitive) multi-edges of $G$.
+It is easy to see that the simplification of $G/\varepsilon_i$ is equal to $\overline{G}/e_i$, for all $i\in I$.
+Therefore, $G$ can be transformed into a point through a series of operations of contracting a primitive multi-edge if and only if $\overline{G}$ can be transformed into a point through a series of operations of contracting an edge, which, combining with the former results, gives a proof of this theorem. \end{proof}

+There is also a simple topological characterization, which says that a causal-net is a causal-Tree if and only if the geometric realization of its simplification is a contractible space.

-The following notion is useful for understanding the homotopical minor relation in Section $4$. \begin{defn} A contraction is called a \textbf{tree-contraction} if all its fibers are causal-Trees. \end{defn} A simple contraction is called \textbf{primitive} if it contracts a primitive multi-edge.
-Similar to Theorem \ref{contraction}, we have the following characterization, which follows directly from Theorem \ref{c-t}.
+\begin{defn} A contraction is called a \textbf{tree-contraction} if all its fibers are causal-Trees. \end{defn} A simple contraction is called \textbf{primitive} if it contracts a primitive multi-edge.
+Similar to Theorem \ref{contraction}, we have the following characterization.

-\begin{thm} A morphism is a tree-contraction if and only if it is a composition of primitive contractions. \end{thm}
+\begin{thm} A morphism is a tree-contraction if and only if it is a composition of primitive simple contractions. \end{thm} \begin{proof} Let $\lambda:G_1\to G_2$ be a morphism. $\lambda$ is a tree-contraction if and only if each fiber $\mathcal{F}(w)$, $w\in V(G_2)$ is a causal-Tree.
+By Theorem \ref{c-t}, each $\mathcal{F}(w)$ can be transformed into a point by a series of operations of contracting a $\mathcal{F}(w)$-primitive multi-edge.
+Since all $\mathcal{F}(w)$s are induced sub-causal-nets of $G_1$, then all $\mathcal{F}(w)$-primitive multi-edges are $G_1$-primitive multi-edges.
+So $G_1$ can be transformed into $G_2$ by a series of operations of contracting a $G_1$-primitive multi-edge, which means that $\lambda$ is a composition of primitive simple contractions. \end{proof}